True Link: Services for people with disabilities or special needs

 The company also provides services to people with disabilities, including by working with ABLE accounts, special needs trusts, pooled trusts and representative payees.
 Its cards are used by the ABLE programs of twelve states and are mentioned in the Social Security Administration operations manual in the context of disbursements from special needs trusts.

 In its investment strategies, the company sometimes uses bond ladders which reduce interest rate risk, and a time-based investment strategy described by experts as a "strategy for a lifetime of income."
 The investment allocations are based on Modern portfolio theory and include company shares and bonds as well as an annuity component in some cases.

 Services for people recovering from addiction

 The company provides its cards to people recovering from addiction to help manage cash and prevent relapse.
 The company's research states that 8 in ten people agree that regaining control of one's finances is among the biggest obstacles in recovering from a substance use disorder, and 77% of adults with a loved one who has a substance abuse disorder felt that their loved one having access to cash could result in relapse.

 In August 2016 True Link acquired Next Step Network, LLC., a company that offers payment cards to people recovering from addiction.
-Around 2.5 million rpeople eceive care at an addiction treatment facility every year.
+Around 2.5 million people receive care at an addiction treatment facility every year.